oils-for-unix/oils/doc/oil-language-tour.md

 ### Three Kinds of String Literals

-You can choose the type of quote that's more convenient to write a given string.
+You can choose the type of quote that's most convenient to write a given string.

 #### Single-Quoted, Double-Quoted, and C-Style

-In single-quoted strings, all characters are **literal** (which means such strings can't contain single quotes.)
+In single-quoted strings, all characters are **literal** (except `'`, which can't be denoted):

     echo 'c:\Program Files\'        # => c:\Program Files\